There is a second inconvenient truth behind climate change, and this one is avoided by those advocating climate action.

-Hurdle 2: Global Temperatures have risen by over 1 degree C and can be linked to CO2 levels.
+Hurdle 2: Global Temperatures have risen and can be linked to CO2 levels.

 I suggest that even to a sceptic, a temperate change of one or two degrees seems very believable.
 The only challenge is to demonstrate how such a change is a significant problem.

 I also accept that anyone who disputes this temperature increase is clearly a ‘denier’ given the significance of the evidence for what, after all, is quite a small temperature change.

 Further, as the graph to the right reveals, there is clearly a link between temperature and CO2.
 Correlation is not causation.

 However, there is an no available explanation for rising temperatures to cause a rise in CO2 levels, and there is an explanation for how rising CO2 levels could cause temperatures to rise.
 In fact, there is effectively proof rising CO2 levels would cause temperatures to rise through the greenhouse effect.